JD SCHWARTZ' INSIGHTS INTO SHIPS, THE OCEANS AND DESTINATIONS

 Will the newbuild orderbook "pause"?

-Are billions of newbuilds at risk?
-Over 130 new ships with an average size of 85,192 tons and capacity of 2,162 guests.
-The average cost is approximately $584 Million.
-Thirty-nine different cruise brands are building new ships, involving 21 shipyards.
+YES.
+Over 130 new ships with an average size of 85,192 tons and capacity of 2,162 guests are being delayed by yards and cruise lines.
+The average cost for the newbuilds are approximately $584 Million.
+Thirty-nine different cruise brands are building new ships.
+Some shipyards have resumed but on a limited basis and cruise lines are looking at how to meet financial obligations.

-Just before the crisis took place, lines were upping on-board credit to salvage capacity.
-Then the 125% FCC was enacted with an option to refund.
-Now, many lines have eliminated refunds and updated their policies...the confusion ensues.
+As the crisis set in, lines were upping on-board credit to salvage capacity.
+Then the 125% FCC was enacted with an option to refund (in some cases.)
+Some lines have eliminated refunds and updated their policies...the confusion ensues and some refunds, while starting to flow, are taking beyond 90 days.

 Transparency and honesty - key

 Consumers of cruises are loyal.
 The repeat rate is the highest in the leisure sector and needs succinct honest information and data.
-Selling cruises for April departures may be a sign that more thought is needed as to how this industry will rebound.
-This may be a good time to exploit those private island as single destinations.
+Selling cruises for 2020 departures may be a sign that more thought is needed as to how this industry will rebound.
+Visiting only private islands as single destination may be phase one, or the trend.
+This is a real risk versus reward scenario.

 SIR FRANCIS DRAKE